 I remember your youthful face as if it were yesterday

-Here we are, at last, the day has finally arrived
+And here we are, the day has finally arrived, at last

 The old photograph under the table mat